Intense fighting in northwest Syria as army tries to advance

 Bombardments since April 28 have displaced more than 158,000 people, the U.S.-based Union of Medical Care and Relief Organizations (UOSSM) said on Monday.

-A media spokesman for the Civil Defence organization, which conducts rescue operations in opposition-held areas of Syria, said the bombardment was non-stop.
+A media spokesman for the Civil Defence organisation, which conducts rescue operations in opposition-held areas of Syria, said the bombardment was non-stop.

 “There is a first wave of barrel bombs dropped by helicopters.
 A few minutes later a jet will drop another wave of weapons hitting first responders.
 Then it’s followed by a wave of artillery,” the spokesman said.